UrsSchmidt/aquila/aquila4j/README.md

 ## Installing the interpreter on Ubuntu

-Change the path in `aq.sh` to point to your `aquila4j.jar` file.
-Then run `cp aq.sh /usr/local/bin/aq`.
+Run `./install.sh`.
 You might need sudo rights.
-You can then use `#!/usr/local/bin/aq` as the shebang in your scripts, which will call the `aq.sh` script and in turn call the interpreter.
+You can then use `#!/usr/local/bin/aq` as the shebang in your scripts, which will call the interpreter.

 ## Implementation details